Qi-max/amlearn/README.md

 # <img alt="amlearn" src="docs_rst/_static/amlearn_logo.png" width="300">
-Machine LEARNing package for AMorphous materials.
+Machine Learning package for AMorphous materials.

 We integrate Fortran90 with Python (using f2py) to achieve combination of the flexibility and fast-computation (>10x times faster than pure Python) of features.
 Please see examples